Tuesday, July 26, 2016

 1600 E. Elliston Dr.

-This park could be on the hidden gems list too, as very few residents seem to know it exists (including me, until very recently).
+This park is a hidden gem in Bloomington.
 The Sherwood Oaks Park offers a playground, tennis courts, basketball goals, and one shelter, plus connections to the Jackson Creek trail.
 The really unique attribute that kids will love is the native plant garden that attracts butterflies.
 Even when it's not filled with butterflies, it's still very pretty and an educational opportunity, complete with interpretive signs.

 331 S. Washington St.